Attendance Requirements and Examinations

 b.
 Administrative Sanctions:

 Any student found to have violated the Academic Integrity Policy will be placed on academic integrity probation for a period of three trimesters in which the student is enrolled in Golden Gate University coursework.
 Should a student be found to have violated this policy while on academic integrity probation, the student will be automatically suspended for two trimesters (including the current trimester should the student be found to have violated this policy prior to the end of a term).

 Any student having been found to have violated this policy will forfeit his/her privilege to serve in any student government leadership role.
 Violation of the policy will also preclude the student from being awarded any honors recognition for which he/she might otherwise qualify such as dean’s list or graduation honors.

-Regardless of whether an academic sanction is imposed, administrative sanctions may be imposed by the dean.
-For purposes of determining the appropriate administrative sanction, the dean may seek to determine the extent to which there was past academic misconduct.
+An additional administrative sanction may be imposed by the Dean.
+For purposes of determining the appropriate administrative sanction, the Dean may seek to determine the extent to which there was past academic misconduct.
 The dean may impose any administrative sanction determined to be appropriate, including but not limited to the following:

 - Require the student to enroll in an academic integrity program at the student’s cost.